Wednesday, July 14, 12021 HE

 We had camped at Alouette Lake two years ago, but on that trip, the weather was cold and cloudy so we spent minimal time at the lake.
 Plus it was before I had my iSUP.
 So for this trip, I was keen to check out the lake and do some paddling!

 We arrived later in the day on Tuesday afternoon.
 We were staying at the Gold Creek Campground walk-in sites.
-Not as easy with young children, but it was all that available to book in the high-demand coronavirus camping era.
+Not as easy to access with young children, but it was all that was available to book in the high-demand coronavirus camping era.
 Our site was right on the point closest to the water.
 But, what we failed to realize from the maps that we looked at when booking the site was the elevation change.
 The link above is to the terrain view in Google Maps which does show that the site is elevated.
 The other thing that we noted was that it was quite windy at our sites.
 We were catching the winds coming from the southern end of the lake.
+The winds weren’t unmanageable, but worth having some warm close or a fire to warm up with when in the shade of the tree canopy.

 Here is a shot of our campsite looking eastward into the rising sun.

-After setting up camp, Vital and I, set out to rendezvous with the rest of our families for a pre-dinner swim.
+After setting up camp, my brother and I set out to rendezvous with the rest of our families for a pre-dinner swim.
 But by the time we were ready to head down they were already heading up from their exploration.
 We braved the swim nonetheless.
 I was a bit worried as we were already in the shadow of Blanshard Peak.
+I am a bit of a priss when it comes to water temperature.
 And there was a fair amount of wind blowing from the southwest.
-But the water was warm and Vital convinced me to swim across the mouth of Gold Creek to North Beach.
+But the water was warm and my brother convinced me to swim across the mouth of Gold Creek to North Beach.
 The wind was resulting in some decent wind waves coming into the mouth of the creek and onto the shore of North Beach.
 I took note and factored that into my morning paddle plan.

 I was up early the next morning albeit with an Adam Meakins “Spicy Spine”.
-Too much rushed camping packing couple with a ground sleep.
+Too much rushed camping packing, coupled with a ground/air-mattress sleep.

 After cooling off my spine with some gentle movement and getting dressed I was off to our car to gather my board and then brave the lake path.
 This time with at least 14 kilograms strapped to my back.